Sachinlu/HandGesture/README.md

 ## Deriving Live Hand Detection using computer vision (v 1.0)
 Computer vision is the most popular field today.
 Hand Gesture is one of the most advance ongoing Research.
-MediaPipe is open source library developed by google to understand the fundamentals of computer vision.
+MediaPipe is an open-source library developed by Google to understand the fundamentals of computer vision.

 ## Files
 - Img-----------------> Sample Image taken from main.py output.